HL7/CDA-ccda/input/pagecontent/supportingguidance.md

 The id is required and must be the same id as the entry/id it is referencing.
 The id cannot be a null value.
 Act/Code is set to nullFlavor=“NP” (Not Present).
 This means the value is not present in the message (in act/Code).

-The `<linkHtml>` tag, is a generic referencing mechanism that can be used to reference identifiers that are internal to a document.
+The `&lt;linkHtml&gt;` tag, is a generic referencing mechanism that can be used to reference identifiers that are internal to a document.
 Note that security considerations need to be given to support for linking mechanisms.
-Not all stylesheets enable the linking features of the `<linkHtml>` tag to be operationalized.
+Not all stylesheets enable the linking features of the `&lt;linkHtml&gt;` tag to be operationalized.

 <table